Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

-{In Section \ref{subsec:CiteComparisonMNL}, we compared our results from using the RC model with those from using the original MNL model.
 We now briefly compare the RC model with other available models.
-To help make our comparison concrete, we often make comments in the context of our patent citation network.}
+To help make our comparison concrete, we often make comments in the context of our patent citation network.

-The RC model has a lower computational cost than {ERGMs, which are popular to use} in the study of network formation.
+The RC model has a lower computational cost than ERGMs, which are popular in the study of network formation.
 ERGMs perform estimation based on an MCMC procedure.
-In an ERGM, the amount of time that a Markov Chain needs to converge to a stationary distribution is exponential in the number of nodes of {a} network unless edge formation is independent (i.e., unless the model is equivalent to an ER model) \cite{bhamidi2008mixing, chatterjee2013estimating}.
-It is thus computationally infeasible to use an ERGM in a network of the size of our patent citation network, even after drastically sampling the network as in our investigation, without assuming that edge formation is independent.
-By contrast, we are able to apply the RC model to study our patent citation network by assuming that the network grows sequentially and using negative sampling.
+In an ERGM, the amount of time that a Markov chain needs to converge to a stationary distribution is exponential in the number of nodes of a network unless edge formation is independent (i.e., unless the model is equivalent to an ER model) \cite{bhamidi2008mixing, chatterjee2013estimating}.
+It is thus challenging to use an ERGM in a network of the size of our patent citation network, even after drastically sampling the network as in our investigation, without assuming that edge formation is independent.
+Some algorithms have been proposed to estimate ERGM parameters in large networks \cite{stivala2020exponential, chakraborty2020patent}, but (as we discuss below) the theoretical properties of those algorithms have not been established.
+Additionally, sampling to reduce computational burden is more difficult for ERGMs than for {RC models} \cite{handcock2010modeling, pattison2013conditional}.
+We were able to apply the RC model to study our patent citation network by assuming that the network grows sequentially and using negative sampling.
 In our case study, we found that previous citations that are received by a patent increase the probability that the patent is cited by a new node, so it is not appropriate to assume edge independence.
 Recent research on ERGMs has attempted to overcome the computational limitations that we have highlighted.
-For example, {ERGMs were used to study subnetworks of a European patent citation network} of the size of our sample citation network {by examining subsets of the network by considering only two patent categories} \cite{chakraborty2020patent}. {Similarly, Schmid \emph{et al.} \cite{schmid2021generative} used an ERGM to study new citations in a United States Supreme Court citation network in a specified year while fixing the network structure from prior years.}
+For example, ERGMs were used recently to study subnetworks of a European patent citation network {(this network has about as many nodes as our patent citation network)} by restricting attention to only two patent categories \cite{chakraborty2020patent}.
+Additionally, Schmid \emph{et al.} \cite{schmid2021generative} used an ERGM to study new citations in a United States Supreme Court citation network in a specified year while fixing the network structure from prior years.